Improving Search Boxes with jQuery

 Humm thanks for this one.
 I learned this “var searchBoxes = $(”.text”);” using a variable to store a element/elements and then use it.
 And learned how to do add/remove the default text on focus/blur.

-And humbly i guess we could have done this without the extra table markups, no?
+Btw same ID for both forms And humbly i guess we could have done this without the extra table markups, no?

 [...]
 29. Improving Search Boxes with jQuery [...]